arc64/www.tecks.co.nz/books/types-of-research-evidence/is-a-move-to-evidence-based-teaching-practice-feasible-at-this-time/are-discoveries-to-date-sufficient-to-justify-a-move-to-evidence-based-practice/is-there-a-corpus-of-research-which-could-be-used-to-guide-developments-in-teaching-practice.md

 ---
+grand_parent: 'Is a move to evidence-based teaching practice feasible at this time? '
+great_grand_parent: 'Types of research evidence '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "Is there a corpus of research which could be used to guide developments in teaching practice?
-"
 nav_order: 1
-has_children: false
+parent: 'Are discoveries to date sufficient to justify a move to evidence-based practice? '
+title: 'Is there a corpus of research which could be used to guide developments in teaching practice? '
 ---
 # Is there a corpus of research which could be used to guide developments in teaching practice?